gjb2048/moodle-theme_essential/README.txt

 - NEW: Issue #269: Marketing Spots Social Media Widgets.
 - NEW: Issue #278: Site name needs to be formatted in line with MDL-47080.
 - NEW: Issue #295: My Courses navbar link not working.
+- NEW: Issue #305: Login button in menu bar on login page.

 New in 2.7.7
 ============